Ache (album)

-Ache is a You've Got Foetus on Your Breath album first released in 1982 on Self Immolation Records.
+Ache is the second studio album by You've Got Foetus on Your Breath first released in 1982 on Self Immolation Records.
 Thirsty Ear reissued the album as a CD in 1997 in the US.
 Both releases were limited editions: only 1,500 copies of the LP and 4,000 copies of the CD were produced.
 Ache, along with its predecessor, Deaf, was recorded in an 8-track studio.

 The Ache LP is Self Immolation #WOMB OYBL 2.
 The CD re-release is Ectopic Ents #ECT ENTS 013.